 Protein glycosylation is the addition of monosaccharides or oligosaccharide chains (glycans) to the peptide backbone.
 It is a common post-translational modification (PTM) and has a variety of biological functions.
 More than half of all biotherapeutics are glycosylated, including monoclonal antibodies (mAb), Fc fusion proteins, clotting factors and cytokines.
 N-glycosylation (where the glycan is attached to the nitrogen side chain of asparagine) may be the most widely known form of glycosylation on mAbs in biological therapy, in which the N-glycan structure affects pharmacokinetics , pharmacodynamics and immunogenicity.
 The effect of glycosylation on antibody function means that glycosylation is a key quality attribute (CQA), which makes the characterization of N-glycan structure an essential part of the development of biotherapeutics.

 The complex, branched structure of N-glycans presents unique analytical challenges.
 There are many methods, and each has its own advantages and limitations.
-Creative Biolabs uses two methods for glycan analysis: capillary electrophoresis (CE-) and mass spectrometry.
-If you want to understand the relative quantification of common glycosylation, it is recommended to use a CE-based method.
+Creative Biolabs uses two methods for glycan analysis: capillary electrophoresis and mass spectrometry.
+If you want to understand the relative quantification of common glycosylation, it is recommended to use a capillary electrophoresis-based method.
 If you want to understand the more common types of glycans, relative quantification and their position at the intact protein level, we recommend mass spectrometry.

 The effects of N-glycans on the efficacy, stability, half-life and safety of antibodies and antibody-derived biological therapies have been fully reviewed and summarized in Figure 1.
 Figure 1A represents some of the therapeutic effects of biantennary N-glycans in the Fc region of IgG.
 The interaction between the Fc region of IgG and Fc-γ receptor (FcγR) affects immune effect functions by binding to FcγRIIIa, including antibody-dependent cell-mediated cytotoxicity (ADCC), which is the mechanism of action of some therapeutic IgG .
 The absence of fucose ("core" fucose) linked to the innermost layer of Fc N-glycans, GlcNAc, enhances Fcγ binding RIIIa and ADCC activity.
 Galactosylation may also enhance the binding of FcγRIIIa through conformational changes and add to the non-glycosylated ADCC effect.
 Terminal galactose also increases the binding to complement 1q (C1q), resulting in enhanced complement dependent cytotoxicity (CDC).
 The terminal sialic acid has an anti-inflammatory effect.
 The presence of sialic acid residues may also reduce ADCC activity and reduce the clearance rate by isolating galactose from the asialoglycoprotein receptor.